 The Rapsodo Pitching camera provides an incredible amount of information by pitch type.
 Just as relevant, however, is how each individual pitch behaves versus the others.
 In evaluating our pitcher’s ball movement charts, we generally work with them to develop what we refer to as “clusters”.
-They form when a pitcher can consistently repeat the spin axis and direction by pitch type.
-Continue reading “Why “Clustering” Is Important for Pitchers”
+They form when a pitcher can consistently repeat the baseball spin axis and direction by pitch type.
+Continue reading “Why the Baseball Spin Axis Is Important for Pitchers”

 Pitch development is a big part of the overall training culture here at RPP.
 Once athletes have developed a good base of body awareness in the weight room as well as throwing volume it’s time to steer the focus on getting guys out.
 In other words, getting pitches to move while throwing strikes.